thespags/InstanceCurrencyTracker/README.md

 + Weapon Skills

 ## Options
+There's a lot of options, click the cogwheel in the upper lef.t

 + Show Realm Name
 _Enables `[Realm] Player` versus `Player` for name fields._
 + Multi Player View